Self Build Register

 Custom-build homes tend to be those where you work with a specialist developer to help deliver your home.
 Developers can provide you with everything from securing or providing a site in the first place, through to managing the construction work and even arranging the finance for you.

-This register will cover the Ashfield, Mansfield and Newark and Sherwood districts.
-These three districts are within a shared housing market area, so a joint register has been created to reflect this.
+Ashfield, Mansfield and Newark & Sherwood District Councils keep a shared register of individuals and groups who want to acquire land for self-build and custom-build homes within any of their Districts.
+These three Districts are within a shared Housing Market Area, so a joint register has been created to reflect this.

 The National Custom and Self Build Association also includes a range of useful information on self-build and custom housebuilding.